joez2450/sep10-freedom-project/blog/entry04.md

 In my experience with Skeleton, **I was more satisfied with the tool compared to SASS**.
 However, **I will not be using it for my Freedom Project as it is relatively similar to BootStrap** - another tool dedicated to web design which I will use already, with the features only being a miniature version.

 [A-Frame](https://aframe.io/) was the last tool to be tested.
 For [A-Frame](https://aframe.io/), I first checked their webpage for additional information, similar to my approach for [Skeleton](http://getskeleton.com/).
 The page included documentation and a tutorial for beginners.
-The tool also had multiple alternatives to be inputted through its CDN, one being Jsbin.
+The tool also had multiple alternatives to be inputted through its script, one being Jsbin.
 My initial reaction to the tool was off to a positive start, as the basic information was brief.

-On my end, to start with my [A-Frame](https://aframe.io/) tinkering, I set up my workplace in my CS50 IDE, creating a new HTML in my `tool-practice` repository and importing the CDN link.
+On my end, to start with my [A-Frame](https://aframe.io/) tinkering, I set up my workplace in my CS50 IDE, creating a new HTML in my `tool-practice` repository and importing the CDN link through the `script` tag.
 My next step involved carefully reading the Introduction portion of the website, subsequently looking at the "Building a Basic Scene".
 As I continued to take in the large amount of provided information, I started to gain more knowledge of the custom elements of [A-Frame](https://aframe.io/).
 Eventually, I was able to create simple examples that I desired.
 Here is one example I created:

 ![Untitled drawing (2)](https://github.com/joez2450/sep10-freedom-project/assets/146861465/9182dab7-585f-4f49-8f18-99634c77438c)